lajanugen/S2V/README.md

 #* [Encoding Sentences](#encoding-sentences)

-### Download Pretrained Models (Optional)

-You can download model checkpoints pretrained on the [BookCorpus](http://yknzhu.wixsite.com/mbweb) dataset in the following
-configurations:
+## Pre-trained Models

-Pre-trained models can be downloaded from [http://bit.ly/2ptSYXT](http://bit.ly/2ptSYXT).
+Models trained on the above datasets can be downloaded from [https://bit.ly/2DQTHXr](https://bit.ly/2DQTHXr).

-* Uni/Bi/Combine-QT
-* MC-QT
+The models are the multi-channel variations (MC-QT) discussed in the paper.

 ## Model configuration files